Baby Boomers as Caregivers of Today

 Baby Boomers as Caregivers

-Today due to the fact that they have parents that are living longer and healthier lives… baby boomers are becoming caregivers.
+Today, due to the fact that they have parents with an increasing average life expectancy, baby boomers are becoming caregivers.

 Advancements in medicine and technology have extended the life expectancy.